-- (a) A research essay on an agreed subject; (MUS 2211) - (b) A recital programme of agreed standard and duration; (MUS 2212) - (c) An extended composition for agreed instrumental forces.
-(MUS 2213)
+- (a) A research essay in musicology on an agreed subject (MUS 2211); - (b) An extended composition for agreed instrumental forces (MUS 2213).

 All students are required to take a test in practical musicianship including keyboard performance of figured bass, improvisation on a given theme and harmonisation of a melody (MUS 2214).